 How to Play Castle Panic

 The aim of the game is to defend your castle from the army of monsters attacking you from the woods.
-It’s a co-operative game, so you win or lose as a team.
+It’s a cooperative game, so you win or lose as a team.
 However, bear in mind that in the end, only one player will be crowned as the Master Slayer.

 The play area of the board is circular, and in the middle is your castle.
-It’s surrounded by five rings, labelled, from outwards in: Forest > Archer > Knight > Swordsman > Castle.
+It’s surrounded by five rings, labeled, from outwards in: Forest > Archer > Knight > Swordsman > Castle.
 Walls can be built on the lines in between the rings that defend your castle.

-The circle is also split into six arcs, colored red, green and blue.
+The circle is also split into six arcs, colored red, green, and blue.

 Your team starts with towers in the center of the board and walls surrounding your castle.
-Six monster tokens – three Goblins, two Orcs and one Troll – are also placed on the board.
+Six monster tokens – three Goblins, two Orcs, and one Troll – are also placed on the board.
 The rest are left upturned and mixed up.

 Players are then dealt a number of Castle Cards, depending on how many players there are.